 With all the many ups and downs of parenting, work hard to see the good through it all.

 Even when it comes to making tough decisions.

-Celebrating our family’s wins, valuing what matters most in life, and patting ourself on the back as parents are all import for cultivating a parenting legacy of gratefulness that can last a life time!
+Celebrating our family’s wins, valuing what matters most in life, and patting ourselves on the back as parents are all important for cultivating a parenting legacy of gratefulness that can last a lifetime!